 Certain species contain very little amounts, while others are packed with thujone.
 It is imperative that positive identification be obtained before eating any juniper berry.

 Depending on where you grew up and what you were first told about junipers and their berries you might be surprised to learn that these interesting conifers actually have a long and distinguished history when it comes to human consumption, and an equally infamous one when people run afoul of the wrong plant.
-Keep reading to get the full story on junipers.

 First Things First, It Isn’t Really a Berry